-34 U.S.C. § 20927(a) sets forth a penalty for jurisdictions that fail to substantially implement Title I of the Adam Walsh Child Protection and Safety Act of 2006, the Sex Offender Registration and Notification Act (SORNA):
+34 U.S.C. § 20927(a) sets forth the following penalty for jurisdictions that fail to substantially implement Title I of the Adam Walsh Child Protection and Safety Act of 2006, the Sex Offender Registration and Notification Act (SORNA):

-Thus, registration jurisdictions that fail to substantially implement SORNA are subject to a 10 percent penalty reduction in its Byrne Justice Assistance Grant (Byrne JAG) formula funds.
+Thus, a registration jurisdiction that fails to substantially implement SORNA is subject to a 10 percent penalty reduction in its Edward Byrne Memorial Justice Assistance Grant (Byrne JAG) formula funds.

-Each of the 50 states, five principal territories, the District of Columbia and some federally recognized Indian tribes currently qualify for annual allocations under the Byrne JAG formula and therefore are subject to the reduction if they fail to substantially implement the requirements of SORNA.
+Each of the 50 states, five principal territories, and the District of Columbia qualify for annual allocations under the Byrne JAG formula and therefore are subject to the penalty reduction if they fail to substantially implement the requirements of SORNA.

 For practical purposes, the penalty will be applied in the fiscal year following the deadline for implementation.
-For example, if a jurisdiction has been found after review by the SMART Office to have not substantially implemented SORNA or is no longer substantially implementing SORNA in 2018, the reduction will be 10 percent of the FY 2019 Byrne JAG award, imposed when the FY 2019 awards are made.
+For example, if a jurisdiction has been found by the SMART Office to have not substantially implemented SORNA or is no longer substantially implementing SORNA in 2023, the reduction will be 10 percent of the FY 2024 Byrne JAG award, imposed when the FY 2024 awards are made.

-Reallocation.
-Amounts not allocated under a program referred to in this section to a jurisdiction for failure to substantially implement this title shall be reallocated under that program to jurisdictions that have not failed to substantially implement this title or may be reallocated to a jurisdiction from which they were withheld to be used solely for the purpose of implementing this title.
+Amounts not allocated under a program referred to in this section to a jurisdiction for failure to substantially implement this [title] shall be reallocated under that program to jurisdictions that have not failed to substantially implement this [title] or may be reallocated to a jurisdiction from which they were withheld to be used solely for the purpose of implementing this [title].

 For any jurisdiction that has been penalized and wishes to have these funds reallocated to be used solely for implementation of SORNA, that jurisdiction must submit its request in writing to the SMART Office.
 Requests must include a detailed plan and timeline for substantial implementation.
 The final decision on such requests will be made by the Assistant Attorney General for the Office of Justice Programs, U.S. Department of Justice.

-Jurisdictions that implement SORNA have an ongoing obligation to maintain that status, which will be determined annually by the SMART Office.
-This process need not be onerous, particularly if the jurisdiction has made no significant changes to its relevant legislation or sex offender registration and notification system.
+Jurisdictions have an ongoing obligation to implement and maintain SORNA status, which will be determined annually by the SMART Office.
 The Byrne JAG reduction penalty may be applied each year a jurisdiction has not implemented SORNA or has been determined by the SMART Office to no longer be substantially implementing SORNA.